OmarShawky1/ACU/README.md

 * Brief & ordered from top to bottom.
 * Not all channels are mentioned to avoid redundancy.
-* All channels mentioned are just for @Students (which is 40% of the entire server).
+* All channels mentioned are just for @Student (which is 40% of the entire server).
 * Always check pinned messages.

 1. COMMUNITY: